 Bar-a-Bar or Barr a Barr is an English Country Dance.
-It was published by Playford (John Young) in 1710 in The Dancing Master, Vol. the Second.
-It was interpreted by Fried de Metz Herman in 1986.
+It was published by Playford (John Young) (website) in 1710 in The Dancing Master, Vol. the Second.
+It was interpreted by Fried de Metz Herman (website) in 1986 and published in The Naked Truth.
 Found in The Playford Assembly.
-It is a proper Duple Minor dance.
-The dance lasts 18 bars.
+Originally a Triple Minor this version is a proper Duple Minor dance.
+The minor set lasts 18 bars.
+It is in the key: D minor.

 Originally a triple minor in which the 3s did nothing.